Marie Leszczyńska: Private relationship to Louis XV

-Marie was regarded as plain in appearance by her contemporaries but with a fresh and healthy complexion.
+Marie was regarded as plain and slender in appearance by her contemporaries but with a fresh and healthy complexion.
 That faded with age but piety precluded her from using artificial means to make herself look attractive.
 She was described as shy and reserved in the company of her husband.
 She considered it her duty to show him gratitude and reverence but was unable to relax enough to entertain him or to flirt with him.
-Once, for example, she could find no other way to entertain him than to suggest he to kill the flies in the window panes.
+Once, for example, she could find no other way to entertain him than to suggest that he kill the flies in the window panes.

 Louis XV, who suffered from melancholy and boredom, became inclined to listen when Marie was unfavorably compared to other women, and Cardinal Fleury, who wished to prevent Marie from eventually getting any influence over the King, favored the idea of the King taking a mistress as long as she was apolitical.

 Louis XV eventually became a notorious womanizer.
-In 1733, he entered into his first infidelity with Louise Julie de Mailly; until 1737, this relationship was not official, and she was known at court as the Fair Unknown.
-These years, Marie unsuccessfully tried to figure out who the mistress was and did display her displeasure over the state of affairs, but the adultery had the support of Cardinal Fleury because de Mailly was not interested in politics, and after the first years of the king's adultery, Marie became resigned to it.
-After the difficult birth of Princess Louise in 1737, which nearly took her life, Marie was advised by the doctors that another pregnancy may end her life, and from 1738, she refused Louis's entrance to her bedroom.
+In 1733, he entered into his first affair with Louise Julie de Mailly; until 1737, this relationship was not official, and she was known at court as the Fair Unknown.
+During these years, Marie unsuccessfully tried to figure out who the mistress was and did display her displeasure over the state of affairs.
+However, the adultery had the support of Cardinal Fleury because de Mailly was not interested in politics, and after the first years of the king's adultery, Marie became resigned to it.
+After the difficult birth of Princess Louise in 1737, which nearly took her life, Marie was advised by the doctors that another pregnancy may end her life, and from 1738, she refused Louis entrance to her bedroom.